 Ready to consult a professional?
 Book a psychology consultation through mykindred.co today!

-Use the code MINDTHEGAP for 30% OFF Psychology and Psychiatry consults, and Mental Health Bundles valid until October 31.
+Use the code WE11NESS for 35% OFF Psychology and Psychiatry consults, and Mental Health Bundles.

 Last medically reviewed on September 14, 2023.